Welcome back to the Maldives!

 The Resort Team will assist you to coordinate with the Health Protection Agency (HPA) and Ministry of Tourism (MOT/SMU) for any transit requirements.
 Based on HPA recommendations, alternative accommodation options can be made upon request.
 The additional cost implications for same will have to be borne directly by the traveller.

-If any traveller is tested positive for COVID-19, he/she will be required to complete the mandatory 14-days isolation/quarantine period at the resort’s designated quarantine facility or be transferred to a state managed quarantine centre (on availability) and be charged accordingly.
-An option for a second test shall not be permitted by the authorities.
+If any traveller is tested positive for COVID-19, he/she will be required to complete the mandatory isolation for a period of 07 (seven) days from the date of sample collection at the resort’s designated quarantine facility or be transferred to a state managed quarantine centre (on availability) and be charged accordingly.
+However, those who exhibit covid symptoms at the end of isolation period specified are required to continue their isolation until 24 hours after symptoms have cleared.
+An option for a test re-run shall be permitted by the authorities and cost implications for same will have to be borne directly by the traveller.
 The Health Protection Agency (HPA) will notify the test result to the doctor/healthcare professional or main contact point at the Resort, including the Clinical Management Advisory Team (CMAT) and Ministry of Tourism.

-Estimated cost for quarantine at the resort designated accommodation will be US$120 per person per day including Medicare, meals, water and soft drinks.
+Estimated cost for quarantine at the resort designated accommodation will be US$250 per person per room per night on Single Room and Double Room rate at US$400 per room per night on Full Board including Medicare, meals, water and soft drinks.

 An inconclusive PCR test result is a rare occurrence.
 However, if the event is to occur, the healthcare professionals will keep yourself and the resort team informed.
 A repeat test will be conducted, and the results will be shared accordingly.